10 Bikes To Ride Before You Die

 It ain’t that pretty and at 240kg it’s a bit of a big old bus, but it’s a comfy enough sports tourer with an engine that just has to be experienced.

-Suzuki updated the model for 2013, adding ABS for the first time, but ride an early one and the look and experience is more or less the same.
+Suzuki updated the model for 2013, adding ABS for the first time, but ride an early one and the look and experience are more or less the same.

 The Hayabusa comes from another age, an age of decadence where the Japanese manufacturers annually usurped each other by fractions each year.
 Try one while you can.
 They won’t make them like this for much longer.

 Alternatives: Honda CBR1100XX Super Blackbird, Kawasaki ZZR1100 and ZX-14R all do more or less the same job.
 In many ways, they are better and prettier bikes but lack Suzuki’s Top Trumps figures.

 Triumph Bonneville T120 Bikes